fabianlee/gcloud-kubectl-workload-identity/README.md

 Can run kubectl commands, but not gcloud commands.

-The fact that the KSA is annotated with the GSA means that 'gcloud auth list' shows the GSA gcloud-user${project_id}.iam.gserviceaccount.com, but cannot assume its identity.
+On clusters with workload identity enabled, the fact that the KSA is annotated with the GSA means that 'gcloud auth list' shows the GSA gcloud-user${project_id}.iam.gserviceaccount.com, but cannot assume its identity.

+On clusters without workload identity, container runs as default and gcloud also fails.

 ### jsonsecret-test